 Iron Station is a tiny town located in the state of North Carolina.
 With a population of 770 people and two constituent neighborhoods, Iron Station is the 434th largest community in North Carolina.

-Iron Station is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Iron Station is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Iron Station who work in office and administrative support (15.11%), maintenance occupations (12.99%), and business and financial occupations (12.39%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Iron Station is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Iron Station is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Iron Station who work in office and administrative support (16.84%), sales jobs (15.46%), and business and financial occupations (13.75%).

 Of important note, Iron Station is also a town of artists.
 Iron Station has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Iron Station’s character.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Iron Station is worth considering.

 In Iron Station, however, the average commute to work is quite long.
 On average, people spend 31.79 minutes each day getting to work, which is significantly higher than the national average.

 Iron Station is very much a car-oriented town.
 This is because the population of Iron Station isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 1.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.